Many know biking is a blast. Have you ever thought about riding to and from work or to run errands?

 |Earn-a-Bike||Natomas Bike Shop|

 Riding gets the heart pumping, promotes better lung health, strengthens muscles, improves flexibility, and decreases stress.
-For a list of health benefits check out: Bike Riding Benefits.
+Cycling Weekly has a list of the 15 benefits of cycling.

 Walking to work, at work, or to run errands, is one of the healthiest and environmentally friendly ways to get around.

-Jibe's Leah Barrett can help organize a walking group at work.
-Give her a few ideas and she will come up with a program that works best for your team.
+Jibe can help you organize a walking group at work.
+We will work with you to come up with a program that works best for your team.

 Taking the bus to work provides a great opportunity to catch up on a book, save some money and reduce the stress of driving in traffic.
 Have you thought about taking transit but don’t know where to start?
 We are here to guide you.